 To generate events on the clusters higher clearance has to be obtained (by sending a request by e-mail to one of the authors).
+For the tutorial we have activated a temporary account (User: Angels, Password: Demons) where web event generation is allowed.

-2 QCD fundamentals
+2 QCD 101